How to Read a Stock Return Map

 Unbroken areas of green or red represent periods of extended price upsides or downsides.
 A map with several decades of prices often has alternating areas of green and red resulting from repeating upside an downside price patterns.

-Use the Stock Return Map Maker to map your favorite stocks.
+See Stock Return Map Maker - See Patterns of Gains and Losses to display stock return maps for your favorite stocks.